stride3d/stride-docs/en/manual/assets/asset-bundles.md

 TODO: VISUALIZATION

 > [!NOTE]
-> Loading two bundles with the same asset won't result in a duplicate!
+> Loading two bundles with the same asset won't result in a duplicate.

-TODO: CHECK ABOVE

 ## Loading bundles